Ben Platt Says the Coronavirus Pandemic Could Result in a Renaissance of the Arts

 “I definitely wanted to write something that could resonate right now but had the ability to live on because, as we all hope, this is a very temporary situation,” he says.
 “I think the song is a lot about when things get a little overwhelming or when there’s too much fear or you’re feeling kind of weighed down by the heaviness of the world — which I know I was feeling and I’m sure everybody is feeling right now — that there are things that are constant.”

 Although Platt describes writing over Zoom as a “kind of dystopian experience,” he says that he and Pollack were able to finish the song in a matter of hours before sending it to producer Finneas to bring it to life.
-Platt delivered a moving performance of “So Will I” as well as “Grow As We Grow,” a popular track from his March 29 debut solo album Sing to Me Instead, live from his parents’ house on Thursday.
+Platt delivered a moving performance of “So Will I” as well as “Grow As We Go,” a popular track from his March 29 debut solo album Sing to Me Instead, live from his parents’ house on Thursday.

 On Sing to Me Instead, Platt, who told People in February that he’s been out as gay since he was 12 years old, sings about “a roller coaster of a relationship that is an amalgam of the ones I’ve had.”
 He says that he hopes his decision to be open about his sexuality can help LGBTQ+ youths who are struggling right now.